-Oil spills near the shoreline are rather detrimental to marine organisms.
+Oil spills near the shoreline are quite detrimental to marine organisms.
 In some instances, tidal flushing alone is enough to prevent harmful levels of dispersion.
 However, there are instances where there are high mortality rates of organisms due to high toxicity levels.
 Read on as we dive into critical information on shoreline oil spill clean up.

 Oil Spill Clean Up

 The term wetlands span to areas such as bogs, swamps, and both inland and upland marshes.
 Wetlands are extremely sensitive to spills since they are home to tons of species and usually collect run-off from their surroundings.
 In order to clean spills up in this area, berms are used to either divert or contain spills.

 Additionally, in-situ burning and sorbents as well as bioremediation can be used to aid with efforts.
 While heavy equipment can also be used, it is not always practical since it can cause further damage to the environment.